maidsafe/temp_safe_network/safe-cli/README.md

 $ cargo build
 ```

-Since this project has a cargo workspace with the `safe-cli` as the default crate, when building from the root location will build the SAFE CLI.
-Once it's built you can find the `safe` executable at `target/debug/`.
+Since this project has a cargo workspace with the `safe-cli` as the default crate, when building from the root location it will build the SAFE CLI.
+Once it's built, you can find the `safe` executable at `target/debug/` or `target/release` if you built it with `--release` flag.

 ### Using the Mock or Non-Mock SAFE Network

 By default, the `safe-cli` is built with [Non-Mock libraries](https://github.com/maidsafe/safe_client_libs/wiki/Mock-vs.-non-mock).
 If you are intending to use it with the `Mock` network you'll need to specify the `mock-network` feature in every command you run with `cargo`, e.g. to build it for the `Mock` network you can run:
 ```
+$ cd safe-cli
 $ cargo build --features mock-network
 ```